-Since 2009, NSAR has helped thousands of clients qualify and certify their Emotional Support Animals (ESA).
+Since 2009, NSAR has helped thousands of clients qualify and certify their Emotional Support Animals, as well as completing their ESA Registration.
 You’ll want to legally register your emotional support dog, cat or other domestic animal to begin using the federal protected benefits.
 ESA registration is quick, easy and affordable.

 An Emotional Support Animal (or ESA) is simply your dog, cat, rabbit, bird, or other domesticated pet that has been prescribed by a licensed therapist, psychologist, or physician as part of your treatment.
 It’s designed to bring comfort and minimize the negative symptoms associated with your emotional/psychological disability.